earlvanze/AMD-ROCm-Miner/README.md

 ## How to Use

-This is a <a href="https://drive.google.com/file/d/1Ru-3-OVeqPZ54TVk3mn9HtWlQ2VWmxyE/view">working image</a> and password reset to "cryptominer" (for both guru and root users).
+This is a <a href="https://drive.google.com/file/d/1gVW_ftJQ7zUGkoc7UXqrHEqVu0VlqMqf/view?usp=sharing">working image</a> and password reset to "cryptominer" (for both guru and root users).
 If you can't log in still, chroot into the image and type passwd to change the root password.
-Download the 15.52 GB image and dd to a 15.52 GB or larger USB flash drive (download dd Utility on Mac or WinDD on Windows).
+Download the image and dd to a 15.52 GB or larger USB flash drive (download dd Utility on Mac or WinDD on Windows).
 Plug and chug.
 Note that this real-time operating system is modified to disable keyboard interrupts, so you cannot use your keyboard once it starts booting.
 The display output only shows ```dmesg``` logs.
 The CLI is accessible via SSH.
 ```
 Username: guru
 Password: cryptominer